 - the account balance of checking or savings accounts

-- the last 90 days transactions for checking or savings accounts
+- the transactional history of checking or savings accounts

 Health Savings Accounts (HSA)

 We permit some electronic fund transfers to and/or from your HSA.
 The electronic fund transfers we permit are offered for the convenience of managing your HSA.
 However, electronically moving funds to or from your HSA - for example, depositing more than the allowable amount, or getting additional cash back on an HSA debit card transaction - can raise a variety of tax concerns.
 As a result, before electronically accessing any account you may have with us, it is a good practice to make sure you are using the correct access device (such as a card) or accessing the appropriate account for the transaction.
 Also, it is your responsibility to ensure the contributions, distributions, and other actions related to your HSA, comply with the law, including federal tax law.
 As always, we recommend consulting a legal or tax professional if you have any questions about managing your HSA.
 The terms of this disclosure are intended to work in conjunction with the HSA Agreement provided to you earlier.
 In the event of a conflict, the terms of the HSA Agreement control.
 You understand that your HSA is intended to be used for payment of qualified medical expenses.
 It is your responsibility to satisfy any tax liability resulting from use of your HSA for any purpose other than payment or reimbursement of qualified medical expenses.
 We do not monitor the purpose of any transaction to or from your HSA.
 Nor are we responsible for ensuring your eligibility for making contributions or ensuring withdrawals are used for payment or reimbursement of qualified medical expenses.
 Refer to your HSA Agreement for more information relating to the use of your HSA.

 We do not charge for direct deposits to any type of account.